iarsystems/ewrl78-linker-config-flashlibs/t02-eel.md

 ...
 ```

-**18.** Add the following code snippet between the two __Applilet3__'s comment guards.
-These contents are going to be preserved if the drivers are eventually regenerated for any reason, by the __Applilet3__ tool.
+- Add the following snippet of code in the _Global variables and functions_, as below:
 ```c
 /********************************...**
 Global variables and functions